Someone06/rlox/README.md

 Rust's source-based code coverage relies on LLVM's coverage support.
 The [Rustc book](https://doc.rust-lang.org/rustc/instrument-coverage.html)
 describes how to use it.
-However, at the time of writing there seems to be no convenient method to integrate code coverage reports with running the tests, so this is missing for now.
+However, at the time of writing, there seems to be no convenient method to integrate code coverage reports with running the tests, so this is missing for now.